Joshua Kimmich: 2017–20

-2020–23
+2020–24

 Kimmich started the 2020–21 season by acquiring the number 6 shirt, after Thiago Alcântara, who had worn it for seven years, departed for Liverpool.
+In addition, he transitioned to the defensive midfielder position under coach Hansi Flick.
 On 30 September 2020, he scored the winning goal in a 3–2 win over Borussia Dortmund in the 2020 DFL-Supercup.
-On 27 October, Kimmich scored the winning goal in a 2–1 away victory over Lokomotiv Moscow in the 2020–21 UEFA Champions League.
+On 27 October, he netted the decisive goal in a 2–1 away victory over Lokomotiv Moscow in the 2020–21 UEFA Champions League.

 On 23 August 2021, Kimmich signed a new contract with Bayern, keeping him at the club until 2025.
 On 24 January 2023, he scored a goal from a distance of 25 meters, to equalize the match 1–1 against 1.
 FC Köln in the 90th minute.

+On 28 October 2023, he received his first straight red card at senior level in the 4th minute, having previously been sent off with Stuttgart U19 in 2013, in a match which witnessed two red cards for the opponent and an 8–0 victory over Darmstadt.

+On 17 April 2024, Kimmich scored the only goal in a 1–0 victory over Arsenal to secure a 3–2 aggregate win in the quarter-finals, helping Bayern into the semi-finals of the 2023–24 UEFA Champions League, reaching that stage for the first time since winning the title in 2019–20.
+In the latter half of the 2023–24 season, he played as a right-back under coach Thomas Tuchel.